The Vocal Instrument 101 Online Course went in the vault at

 Purchasing Power Parity Pricing (wow! that’s a whole lot of alliteration right there!) now available for folks from Brazil.
 Please send me a note if you live and work in a location with a PPP that is 1.5 or greater.

-2- and 3-installment Payment Plans (WHAT IS WITH ALL OF THESE P-ALLITERATIONS?!) available at checkout.
+2- and 3-installment Payment Plans (WHAT IS WITH ALL OF THESE P-ALLITERATIONS?!)

 Q: How do I access The Vocal Instrument 101 Online Course after I buy it?